 They are uncontrollably driven by their strong sense of smell and hunting instincts, which can get beagles into trouble when suitable measures are not put into place.

-Although it may seem like a getting new beagle is more trouble than it’s worth, there’s one thing we can promise you.
+Although it may seem like a getting new beagle is more hassle than it’s worth, there’s one thing we can promise you.
 They’ll give you plenty of funny stories to tell around the dinner table for years to come…